Maybe Accepting Guests

 Music, Movies, and Books

-I love Persian poetry a.k.a.
+I love the feel of Persian poetry a.k.a.
 Sufi (Zoroastrian) and of Scandinavian music.
 That explains "Viking madjus" now... intriguing!

 I like J.R.R.
-Tolkien the initiate, who used his Dreams to access information beyond his own beliefs.
+Tolkien as a writer, who used his Dreams to access information beyond his own beliefs.
 The movies promote a total misunderstanding there... :/

 Japanese animé and Cartoon Network were a big part of my life after 1989, when the fall of Communism made for an abundance of new-old shows being broadcast here, in several languages.
 This makes me happy because unlike most of my compatriots I never fell for the transfer of power to the Orthodox Church, and instead I connected with a Pagan substrate teaching me about integrity and self-worth.

 "Yoga is a fun way to learn new animals." :P

 I can teach you Khemetic Seeing, and I am looking to learn more about practicing sports.
 I would also love to learn Shojin cooking sometime.